Save $60 now on a Kindle Paperwhite Signature Edition with this Amazon Cyber Monday sale

 — Recommendations are independently chosen by Reviewed's editors.
 Purchases made through the links below may earn us and our publishing partners a commission.

-The Kindle Paperwhite Signature Edition is $60 off at Amazon for its Cyber Monday sale that has already started.
+The Kindle Paperwhite Signature Edition is $60 off at Amazon for its Cyber Monday sale.

 We rated the Kindle Paperwhite one of the best e-readers of 2022, and Amazon has the Signature Edition for $60 off right now.